 The Neuropathology Core recently partnered with Dr. Peter Basser’s Section on Quantitative Imaging and Tissue Sciences (SQITS) at the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), National Institutes of Health (NIH), to form the Neuropathology-Neuroradiology Integration Core.
 The Neuropathology Core and SQITS will work together to develop and test novel magnetic resonance imaging (MRI) approaches that could potentially identify TBI-related structural abnormalities in vivo, which currently can only be identified ex vivo using neuropathological methods.
-There are currently no reliable and reproducible neuroradiological methods to detect TBI tissue damage in vivo.
+To date, there have been no reliable and reproducible neuroradiological methods developed to detect TBI tissue damage in vivo.
 This team is attempting to change this.

 The Neuropathological-Neuroradiological Integration Core represents a novel union of two complementary but distinct fields: neuroradiology and neuropathology.
 An interdisciplinary team is now working together to try to discover and develop actionable in vivo quantitative imaging biomarkers to make “invisible” TBI tissue damage “visible.”
-MRI methods sensitive to TBI-related damage could improve diagnoses and could be used as inclusion criteria in future clinical trials of candidate therapeutics.
+MRI methods sensitive to TBI-related damage could improve diagnoses and could be used to refine inclusion criteria in future clinical trials of candidate therapeutics.
 A limitation of current TBI clinical trials, especially those involving “concussive” or “mild TBI”, is that the inclusion criteria is based on subjective rather than objective assessments.

 Establishing correlations between neuroradiology image data and neuropathology-based histological data could facilitate advances in both fields.
 Neuroradiological methods can accelerate neuropathology assessments by identifying salient areas of high scientific and/or clinical value prior to highly labor intensive sectioning and subsequent histological analysis.
 Neuropathological methods can provide detailed image data at the cellular and subcellular level that can inform the development of new MR imaging “contrasts” and “stains.”

 The first step in establishing bidirectional correlations between these fields is to develop and test various MRI stains and contrasts on control and injured tissue specimens.
 The team is evaluating whether various novel MRI contrasts can help distinguish differences among fixed brain tissue specimen and be able to detect sequelae of damage or injury.
 They are also assessing the robustness and reproducibility of these methods to ensure their suitability for more routine use.